Hannibal–LaGrange University: Athletics

 The Hannibal–LaGrange athletic teams are called the Trojans.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the American Midwest Conference (AMC) since the 1986–87 academic year.
 They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the North-Central Region of the Division I level.

-Hannibal–LaGrange competes in 8 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, and track & field; while women's sports include basketball, cross country, soccer, softball, track & field and volleyball; and co-ed sports include shotgun sports.
-Former sports include men's and women's golf, wrestling, swimming, and men's volleyball.
+Hannibal–LaGrange competes in eight intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, and track & field; while women's sports include basketball, cross country, golf, soccer, softball, track & field and volleyball.
+Former sports include wrestling, swimming, shooting sports, and men's volleyball.